 - Barracks - refers to residential buildings associated with military facilities or educational institutions which offer multiple accommodations for long-term residents.

-- Mixed Use Property - also known as a multi use property, refer is a property which contains multiple use types, none of which are greater than 50% of the total Gross Floor Area (GFA), including parking GFA.
+- Mixed-Use Property - also known as a multi-use property, refer is a property that contains multiple use types, none of which are greater than 50% of the total Gross Floor Area (GFA), including parking GFA.